-My Instant Pot Broccoli Cheese Soup cooks under pressure for only one minute.
+My Instant Pot Broccoli Cheddar Soup cooks under pressure for only one minute.
 One minute is all it takes for a creamy and healthy soup that’s full of warmth and flavor.

 My Instant Pot has been places, I tell you.
 It’s travelled to different counties, to downtown Chicago and of course, to the cornfield where it sits on the tailgate of a pickup.
 And the pressure cooker isn't just limited to making perfect hard boiled eggs.